 There are three basic laws that all people use when they engage in rational discourse.
 These are the Law of Identity, the Law of Non-Contradiction, and the Law of Excluded Middle.
-Here we shall briefly describe these laws as well as why we are rational to hold to them.
+Here we shall briefly describe these laws and why we are rational to hold to them.

 The Law of Identity states that everything has an identity.
 Central to identity are certain characteristics that constitute the entity (a ball, person, dog, watch).
-An entity without an identity cannot exist because it would be nothing, therefore, for any entity to exist is must exist with an identity.
-According to this axiom an entity cannot possess two identities, for example, a tennis ball cannot be a table, and a truck cannot be a dog.
-Moreover, an entity can possess more than one characteristic, for example, a tree is both rough and brown.
+An entity without an identity cannot exist because it would be nothing, therefore, for any entity to exist it must exist with an identity.
+According to this axiom, an entity cannot possess two identities, for example, a tennis ball cannot be a table, and a truck cannot be a dog.
+Moreover, an entity can possess more than one characteristic, such as a tree being both rough and brown.

 The Law of the Excluded Middle says that a statement such as “There is a cup on the table” is either true or false, and that there is no other alternative.
 In other words, the so-called “middle” position, that the cup “is both on the table and not on the table” is excluded on logical grounds.